 You can also cut the baklava before baking.
 This will speed up the baking process.

 Never pour hot syrup over the hot baklava.
-Your baklava will turn into a mush.
+Your baklava will turn into mush.
 Always use the syrup cooled down to room temperature to pour over the hot baklava.